 Crisps – almost all (believe it or not) check the ingredients watch out for the meat flavoured varieties, any gluten will be in the coatings/flavourings.
 Buying “Free From” crisps is plain deft when there is no gluten in potatoes.
 I stick to the gourmet 150 grm packets and confidently consume those from all the major brands and supermarkets (or I should say scoff, I’m a crisp addict!) with confidence.
 But all small plain crisp brands and many other of the regular packs are fine.

-Nachos – same applies as for crisps, “Free From” products are just a joke.
+Nachos – same applies as for crisps, “Free From” products are just a joke from a gluten avoiders’s standpoint.
 Check the packs but those of reasonable quality are made solely from corn, no gluten in sight.

 Marked Gluten Free (perhaps discretely)